nengo/nengo-dl/docs/config.rst

 ---------

-The ``trainable`` config attribute can be used to control which parts of a model will be optimized by the :meth:`.Simulator.train` process.
+The ``trainable`` config attribute can be used to control which parts of a model will be optimized by the `.Simulator.train` process.
 ``configure_settings(trainable=None)`` will add a configurable ``trainable`` attribute to the objects in a network.
 Setting ``trainable=None`` will use the default trainability settings, or ``trainable=True/False`` can be used to